nirajkb/SDE/docs/architecture/system-architecture.md

 ### 1. Click Ingestion Layer
 This is where all the clicks will first enter the system.

-- **Load Balancer (NGINX)**: Using NGINX as it's a lightweight and can handle concurrent connections.
+- **Load Balancer (NGINX)**: Using NGINX as it's lightweight and can handle concurrent connections.
 It will spread the incoming click requests across multiple API instances so no single server gets overwhelmed.

 - **Click Ingestion API (Node.js)**: A simple Node.js HTTP server.
 The primary job of this server is to validate the click data and add some additional information like timestamps and IP addresses before passing it along.

-- **Rate Limiting**: Basic rate limiting to prevent Denial of Sevice attacks.
+- **Rate Limiting**: Basic rate limiting to prevent Denial of Service attacks.
 Set it to 1000 clicks per minute per IP address

 ### 2. Message Queue (Pub-Sub Core)
 Heart of the pub-sub architecture.
 Using Kafka for pub-sub